 How can parents, teachers, and carers support SEN students to progress through college?

-Each student is an individual, regardless of their SEN status, and the key to a successful student journey is to recognize this.
+Each student is an individual, regardless of their SEN status, and the key to a successful student journey is to recognise this.
 Your pupils will have their own aspirations and dreams, so making sure they understand all the options – and what they will need to do to get there – is key.
 Commitment to clear plan on both sides is absolutely vital.
 Pupils with some conditions can find it especially hard when a routine is interrupted, so the ongoing uncertainty caused by Covid-19 is a huge challenge.
 Keeping students always informed and connected with a digital tool such as Engage will support them to cope with changes to their teaching.

 Standard careers offerings may not consider how hard it can be for SEN students to find their place in the world of work after completing college.
 Your focus on employability should reflect your inclusive values elsewhere.
-There are some specialist organizations which provide careers advice for SEN students and support them to get into work, it is well worth approaching them for guidance or getting them involved in careers events.
+There are some specialist organisations which provide careers advice for SEN students and support them to get into work, it is well worth approaching them for guidance or getting them involved in careers events.
 Maintaining great relationships on the employer engagement side is more vital than ever.
 Better connections with industry can be helped a lot using digital systems that show you where to focus for maximum impact.

 For students with learning disabilities, visual learning strategies can be especially helpful in helping to explain a subject or when it comes to revision.
 These tools can also help SEN students to communicate what they need in terms of support.
 Being able to clearly signpost to useful resources and student support and maintain a safeguarded form of social contact is a clear bonus.